Philip Lindholm: Early life and university

 Dr. Lindholm grew up just outside Seattle.
 Lindholm left high school and began attending Green River Community College at the age of 17.
-After receiving an AA degree, Lindholm went on to achieve high honors from Central Washington University in "Philosophy" and "Philology and Exegesis," and was named State Finalist for the Rhodes Scholarship in his senior year.
+After receiving an AA degree, Lindholm went on to achieve high honors from Central Washington University and was named State Finalist for the Rhodes Scholarship in his senior year.
 Lindholm was subsequently offered a place at both Harvard and Oxford universities for graduate study, and accepted a full scholarship to the latter.

-Lindholm received three master's degrees in Jewish Studies, Christian Theology, and Islamic Studies, and graduated with a doctorate in philosophical theology from Oxford in 2010.
-During his graduate study, Lindholm complemented time at Oxford with research at other institutions, including a tenure as visiting scholar in Levinasian studies at L'École Normale Supérieure in Paris in 2005, and a student of music composition at Juilliard in New York in 2006 and 2007.
+Lindholm went on to receive three master's degrees, and graduated with a doctorate in philosophical theology from Oxford in 2010.
+During his graduate study, Lindholm complemented time at Oxford with other institutions, including L'École Normale Supérieure in Paris in 2005 and Juilliard in New York in 2007.

 Music

-After studying at Juilliard in 2006–7, Lindholm toured as a singer-songwriter in England and Paris, and from America's West Coast to its East.
-He has since put together a band, Whiskey N' Rye and released two albums.
+After Lindholm played small singer/songwriter gigs in England and Paris, he went on to form band Whiskey N' Rye, which released two albums.

 Film

 Lindholm studied acting under Amy Werba and Charles Weinstein in Paris in 2005.
 His debut was in the lead role of the BBC's murder mystery "Who Murdered Warren Taylor" in 2005, and he then appeared in a series of independent films in London, including "Pieces," where he met filmmaker Sean Corbett and joined the sponsoring production company, 24/30 Cinema.
-Subsequently, while Lindholm lived in Queens, NY between 2006 and 2007, he started working with documentary filmmaker Albert Maysles, which segued into further projects with ITV and BBC in 2008-9 and an acting role in Larry Holden's independent film "All Sun and Little White Flowers" that summer.
+Subsequently, while Lindholm lived in Queens, NY between 2006 and 2007, he started working with documentarian Albert Maysles, which segued into further projects with ITV and BBC in 2008-9 and an acting role in Larry Holden's independent film "All Sun and Little White Flowers" that summer.
 While at ITV, Lindholm created and helped produce the documentary The Muslim Jesus, which was released to wide acclaim.